semmons98/semmons98.github.io/README.md

 I have also been working as an undergraduate TA for the lab portions of ASU's Intro Astronomy for Non-Majors (AST 111 and AST 112), and have been experimenting with data sonification for science outreach.

 My full CV can be found <a href="{{ site.baseurl }}/pdfs/Full CV.pdf" target="_blank">here</a>.

-Note that there may be some overlap between the various pages on this website, as these topics can overlap in real-world practice as well, particularly programming.